WeCanDoBetter/scribe/README.md

   task for advanced operations.
 - **🛠️ Extensibility**: Add your workflows to core pipelines, customizing Scribe's behavior to meet your needs.
-- **🔒 Built with TypeScript**: Scribe is developed using TypeScript, providing better type safety, autocompletion, and an overall improved development experience.
+- **🔒 Built with TypeScript**: Providing better type safety, autocompletion, and an improved development experience.
-- **💪 No native dependencies**: Scribe is a standalone library without native dependencies, making it easy to integrate into your project and simplifying deployment.
+- **💪 No native dependencies**: Making it easy to integrate into your project and simplifying deployment.

 [Documentation](https://scribe.wcdb.life) - [Project website](https://www.wcdb.life/scribe)